roy2909/roy2909.github.io/_posts/2024-02-12-Exploration.md

 ---
 layout: post
-title:  "Autonomous Exploration and Detection using RTAB-Map (3D SLAM) with a Quadruped (Unitree Go1) and a UGV (Clearpath Jackal) Robot [Work in Progress]"
+title:  "Autonomous Exploration and Detection in an Unknown Environment with a Quadruped Robot (Unitree Go1)"
-categories: [Deep learning , ROS 2 , C++, 3D SLAM, RTAB-Map, Unitree Go1, Clearpath Jackal, Frontier Exploration, Object Detection, YOLOv8]
+categories: [Deep learning , ROS 2 , C++, 3D SLAM, RTAB-Map, Unitree Go1, Frontier Exploration, Object Detection, YOLOv8]
 image: assets/images/Rob(1).gif
 featured: false
 hidden: false
 ---
-Developing an autonomous exploration and detection system using RTAB-Map with a Quadruped (Unitree Go1) Robot and a UGV (Clearpath Jackal) Robot.
-The system will be able to detect humans and objects in an unknown environment and also have the ability to find a person on showing it a picture.
+Programmed a Unitree Go1 robot to autonomously explore an unknown environment while searching for human beings in C++, Python and Ros 2 using 3D SLAM and Computer Vison.

 ## Overview
-### This post is a work in progess.
-The final post will be available by March 16, 2024.
 The main aim of this project is to enable any robot to autonomously explore and detect humans in an unknown environment.
-It was also have the ability to find a person on showing it a picture.
+It also has a facial recognition ability.
 The project is divided into several sections:
-1. **Frontier Exploration**:
+1. **Autonomous Exploration and Mapping**:
 2. **Human Detection**:
 3. **Facial Recognition**:
 4. **Integration with any Robot**:

+## Setup and Hardware
+The robot used in this project is the Unitree Go1.
+It is eq

+## Autonomous Exploration and Mapping

+## Human Detection

+## Facial Recognition

+## Integration with any Robot

+## Future Work